ppy/osu-wiki/wiki/Tournaments/SSSS/4/en.md

 3. The double-elimination system works as follows:
    - Teams that lose in the upper bracket can still play again in the lower bracket.
    - Teams that lose in the lower bracket will be eliminated from the tournament.
-   - In the Grand Final match, the winner of the the upper bracket will only need to win a single match in order to claim the championship title.
+   - In the Grand Final match, the winner of the upper bracket will only need to win a single match in order to claim the championship title.
 The winner of the lower bracket, however, will need to win two matches and enforce a *bracket reset* in order to clinch the championship title.
 4. Teams that can compete in the next round are determined by:
    - In the Quarterfinals and the Semifinals, each team needs to win 6 points in order to win a match.
 (Best of 11)
    - In both of the Finals weeks, each team needs to win 7 points in order to win a match.
 (Best of 13)